BowenZ217/deadlyKitten/README.md

 ```
 in the terminal

-#### output
+### output
-results will export automatically in terminal window or you can open the **output** folder which is located in your root folder.
+results will export automatically in terminal window or you can open the **output.txt** which is located in your root folder.

-output_given.txt

-output_greedy.txt

-output_genetic.txt

 ## Testing Instruction
 ### to test code, you need to run: